tkozzer/goal-getter/README.md

 # goal-getter
-An service that will help you create and track your goals.
+A service that will help you create and track your goals.